authelia/authelia/docs/content/reference/guides/notification-templates.md

 | IdentityVerificationOTC | Used to render notifications sent when stateful validation is required such as managing credentials |
 | IdentityVerificationJWT | Used to render notifications sent when stateless validation is required such as resetting passwords |

-For example, to modify the `IdentityVerification` HTML template, if your [template_path](../../configuration/notifications/introduction.md#template_path) was configured as `/config/email_templates`, you would create the `/config/email_templates/IdentityVerification.html` file to override the HTML `IdentityVerification` template.
+For example, to modify the `IdentityVerificationJWT` HTML template, if your [template_path](../../configuration/notifications/introduction.md#template_path) was configured as `/config/email_templates`, you would create the `/config/email_templates/IdentityVerificationJWT.html` file to override the HTML `IdentityVerificationJWT` template.

 ## Placeholder Variables